The heritage of Northwestern Thrace (Bulgaria)

-It is a thematic combination of excursions to various sights in North-Western Thrace, available in August, 2017 for participants in:
+It is a thematic combination of excursions to various sights in Northwestern Thrace.

 Koprivshtitsa is a historic town, lying on the Topolnitsa River among the Sredna Gora mountains.
 It was one of the centers of the April Uprising in 1876 and is known for its authentic Bulgarian architecture and for its folk music festivals.
 Koprivshtitsa is one of the most characteristic Bulgarian towns, still preserving the atmosphere of the Bulgarian National Revival period of the 19th century.
 The town is huddled in the mountain-folds, 111 km east of Sofia.
 The town boasts a large number of architectural monuments from the period, numbering around 383, most of which have been restored to their original appearance.
 Collections of ethnographic treasures, old weapons, National Revival works of art, fine fretwork, household weaves and embroidery, national costumes and typical Bulgarian jewelry have also been preserved.